-The transaction features a six-month revolving period, during which time collections from the portfolio will be used to purchase further receivables rather than to amortise the notes.
+The transaction features a 14-month revolving period, during which time collections from the portfolio will be used to purchase further receivables rather than to amortise the notes.

-The revolving period will irreversibly end on the occurrence of any of the following events.
+The revolving period will irreversibly end upon the occurrence of any of the following:

-- a.
-A servicer replacement event. - b.
-The accumulation balance on two consecutive payment dates exceeds 15% of the outstanding discounted portfolio balance. - c.
-The class A actual OC percentage falls below 28.61% on any payment date. - d.
-VWFS UK ceases to be an affiliate of VWFS AG or of any of its successors. - e.
-The seller fails to perform repurchase related obligations. - f.
-The Issuer fails to replace the swap counterparty within 30 calendar days of termination or the swap counterparty does not post collateral according to provisions. - g.
-The credit enhancement increase condition (CEIC) is in effect. - h.
-A foreclosure event (issuer insolvency events). - i.
-An insolvency event in respect to VWFS UK. - j.
-The reserve is not replenished at its target.
+- A servicer replacement event; - b.
+The accumulation balance on two consecutive payment dates exceeds 15% of the outstanding discounted portfolio balance; - c.
+Senior instrument actual OC percentage falls below 28.87% on any payment date; - d.
+VWFS UK ceases to be an affiliate of VWFS AG or of any of its successors; - e.
+Seller fails to perform repurchase related obligations; - f.
+Issuer fails to replace the swap counterparty within 30 calendar days of termination or the swap counterparty does not post collateral according to provisions; - g.
+Foreclosure event (issuer insolvency events); or - h.
+Credit enhancement increase condition (CEIC) is in effect.